dahouabdelghani/DE-CNN/README.md

 ### To Do

-Data split description
+Data split description and code.
-Code for data split